c-sanders/AutoconfMacro-BisonSkeleton/README_GNU_Autotools.md

 ## 2) Using the macro.

-Broadly speaking, two sets of people will use this macro.
+Broadly speaking, people who will use this macro - or any GNU Autoconf macro for that matter, can be divided up into one of two categories, depending upon how they use the macros.
+They can be classified as using macros either directly or indirectly.

   1) Package maintainers
   2) Package users

-Package maintainers don't actually use the macro in the sense that they don't actually execute it - they simly reference it within their package's ```configure.ac``` file.
+Package maintainers use the macrodon't actually use the macro in the sense that they don't actually execute it - they simly reference it within their package's ```configure.ac``` file.

 On the other hand, Package users do actually use the macro in the sense that was stated previously.
 When the run a package's configure script, they will execute the code that forms the macro.